Sailor Moon: Cancelled Disney film adaptation

-During the 1990s, Disney had plans for a Sailor Moon film adaptation under the Walt Disney Pictures banner, but it was cancelled immediately.
+During the 1990s, Disney had plans for a Sailor Moon film adaptation under the Walt Disney Pictures banner, but it did not make it far into development.
 Not much was known, except for the fact that they had intended for Geena Davis to portray Queen Beryl and that Stanley Tong was to direct it.
+Winona Ryder and Elisabeth Shue were also supposedly in talks for the roles of the Sailor Scouts.

 Unrealized American adaptation

 In 1993, Renaissance-Atlantic Entertainment, Bandai, and Toon Makers, Inc. conceptualized their own version of Sailor Moon, which was half live-action and half Western-style animation.
 Toon Makers produced a 17-minute proof of concept pilot and a two-minute music video, both of which were directed by Rocky Solotoff, who also worked on the pilot's script.
 Renaissance-Atlantic presented the concept to Toei, but it was turned down, as their concept would have cost significantly more than simply exporting and dubbing the anime adaptation.
 The companies' work is believed by Solotoff to have been handed over to Raymond Iacovacci, one of the producers on the project, who stored the pilot script and animation cels in a storage facility.
 The logo created for the pilot was kept for the English dub, and Bandai released a "Moon Cycle" as part of its merchandise for the show, based on vehicles designed for the pilot.

 The project was rediscovered in 1998 when the music video was screened at the Anime Expo convention in Los Angeles, where it was met with laughter by onlookers.
 A congoer recorded the music video and the audience response, which would later resurface on video sites such as YouTube.
 The pilot and the music video would go on to be discussed at conventions such as the 2011 Gen Con and 2012 Anime Expo.
 It was given the monikers of "Toon Makers' Sailor Moon" and "Saban Moon", despite having no connection with Saban Entertainment save for Renaissance-Atlantic Entertainment, which worked with the company on Power Rangers.
-The proof of concept video was widely considered to be lost media, and director Solotoff reported that he was frequently contacted by people searching for the pilot.
-However, in 2012, multiple animation cels from the pilot, along with the script, surfaced on the internet after a storage locker, believed to be the one owned by Iacovacci, was sold.
+The proof of concept video was widely presumed to be lost, and director Solotoff reported that he was frequently contacted by people searching for the pilot.
+However, in 2012, multiple animation cels from the pilot, along with the script, surfaced on the internet after a storage locker, believed to be the one owned by Iacovacci, were sold.

 In 1998, Frank Ward, along with his company Renaissance-Atlantic Entertainment, tried to revive the idea of doing a live-action series based on Sailor Moon, this time called Team Angel, without the involvement of Toon Makers.
 A 2-minute reel was produced and sent to Bandai America, but was also rejected.

 In August 2022, the proof of concept was showcased for the first time on YouTube in a documentary by Ray Mona.
 Mona obtained both the pilot and its music video, as well as its related materials, from the Library of Congress in Washington, D.C.